-In addition, the systolic blood pressure in both studies in the control and intervention arms, with an average value of 136 - 139 mmHg at the start of the study, was not in the target range for patients with CKD according to the current KDIGO guideline.
+The systolic blood pressure in both studies in the control and intervention arms, with an average value of 134 - 138 mmHg at baseline, was not within the target range for patients with CKD according to the current KDIGO guideline.
 Even though the target value of the study was not reached, the values are overall within the target range of the authoritative NVL recommendation (< 140 mmHg).
 In the course of the study, there was no relevant improvement in blood pressure values.

-Against this background, there are doubts about the extent to which the standard therapy for the treatment of chronic kidney disease in type 2 diabetes (stages 1 and 2) carried out in the study corresponds to the current therapy standard.
+Against this background, there are doubts about the extent to which the standard therapy for the treatment of chronic kidney disease in type 2 diabetes (stages 3 and 4) carried out in the study corresponds to the current therapy standard.
 After careful consideration of the implementation of the appropriate comparator therapy, which is fraught with uncertainties, and the resulting limitation of the significance, the study results can be used for the benefit assessment.
-However, the uncertainties mentioned become apparent in the reliability of data.